Pandawan/Islands/Assets/Scripts/Islands/Tilemaps/README.md

 If a data type you want to save is not supported by the GridInformation system, you have to implement it yourself.
 Open the `GridInformation.cs` file, and add custom `GridInformationType` as well as custom Lists and Methods to save/get/serialize.

+## Tile Pivot and Collider

+Setting a custom pivot/offset and collider for a tile is simple.
+You can do it all from the Sprite itself (or by modifying the TileData.sprite).

+### Pivot

+To set a custom pivot or offset for the tile, open the Sprite Editor and set a custom Pivot.

+This can also be done at runtime using the `TileData.sprite.pivot` (or from the BasicTile's `Sprite`).

+### Collider

+To use a custom collider for the tile, open the Sprite Editor.
+Set the top left dropdown to "Custom Physics Shape" and create a custom shape.
+You can also use the "Generate" button to generate one based on pixels.

+This can also be done at runtime using the `TileData.sprite.OverridePhysicsShape()` (or from the BasicTile's `Sprite`).

+NOTE: Making the height too small might be an issue when sorting with the player.
+Watch out for this issue.